google/WebFundamentals/src/content/en/updates/posts/2015/11/presentation-api.markdown

 We'll keep you posted on our progress with implementation.

+In the meantime, please let us know if you find bugs or have feature requests: [crbug.com/new](https://crbug.com/new).

 ### Find out more

 * [Get Started with Google Cast SDK](https://developers.google.com/cast/)